bagu2005/bagu2005/README.md

 🌊 Contributed to a team robotics project developing a small-scale underwater submersible for task automation

 🤝 Freelanced on Upwork, creating flowcharts, API workflows, and automation solutions for clients

-🎾 Active in tennis and volunteer initiatives, including teaching underprivileged children and supporting NKF during COVID-19

 <!--
 **bagu2005/bagu2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.